 PC(USA) General Assembly Co-Moderator Jan Edmiston will visit Second to speak about the ways Christ continues to shape, reform and transform the Presbyterian Church to make us a more faithful witness in the world.
-Moderator Edmiston will also join us at our Sunday morning worship services, at 8:15 and 10:15 a.m.
+Moderator Edmiston will at the 10:15 a.m. worship service.

 Not as the World Gives: The Essays of Marilynne Robinson

 Apr.
 23 | 9 a.m. in the Witherspoon Class

 Of John Calvin she writes: “People know to disapprove of him, though not precisely why they should….”
 She writes to remind us, as Calvin did, as the Psalmist did, that though we are fallen creatures, we are only “a little lower than the angels.”